Alpel99/foamslicer/README.md

 * curve padding is dependent on order of points
     * is currently fine tho
 * input for curve padding
+* curve padding reset does not work or smthg

 ## todo Documentation
 * write proper documentation